Fortunio (novel): Plot summary

-Musidora and Fortunio have a date, complete with a tiger, and Fortunio decides that he has fallen in love with her.
+Musidora and Fortunio have a rendezvous, complete with a tiger, and Fortunio decides that he has fallen in love with her.
 They stay together for a while.
 During a night that they are spending at Musidora's house, Musidora wakes up to smoke and fire, and Fortunio takes her out of the house.
 He admits to setting the fire, and to extreme jealousy that made him hate anything that he had not given her himself.
 Anything that predated their relationship needed to go.
 He buys a new house for her, and she accepts his jealousy and feelings.

 Eventually, Fortunio begins to leave her alone for periods of time without telling her where he went.
 His true home in Paris is introduced: Eldorado, which he hollowed out of a block of townhouses and filled with an Indian hothouse environment and servant girls.
-His favorite, Soudja-Sara, is a young Indonesian girl whom he has trained as a courtesan to care about him above all else.
-None of the servants who live within Eldorado have any idea that they are in Paris, or indeed what Paris even is.
+His favourite, Soudja-Sara, is a young Indonesian girl whom he has trained as a courtesan to care about him above all else.
+None of the servants who live within Eldorado has any idea that they are in Paris, or indeed what Paris even is.
 When Fortunio leaves, they expect that he is off hunting tigers.

 Fortunio has decided that his jealousy for Musidora is too consuming, and that they would both be better off without the relationship.
 He writes her a letter in the guise of someone else, informing her that he has died.
 She will receive an annual income ever after.
 Musidora immediately goes to the old pouch and pricks herself with the poisoned needle, committing suicide.

-Fortunio returns to India, and writes a letter explaining his distaste with Paris and its culture and customs, which are so strange to him.
+Fortunio returns to India, and writes a letter explaining his distaste for Paris and its culture and customs, which are so strange to him.